 Prescott was the territorial capital of Arizona.
 Enjoy a taste of Arizona history, with a side dish of a modern mid-sized Arizona city in a beautiful area of central Arizona.

 The red rocks of Sedona will lure you and your guests if a day trip is on the agenda.
 You can't go anywhere better to enjoy scenic beauty than Sedona.
 If you plan on taking a guided 4x4 or jeep tour during the holidays or spring break, make your reservations early.
 After you're done marveling at Sedona's natural beauty, there's plenty of shopping and eating to be done, too.

 Arizona isn't all desert, and even if all you do is drive to Payson, the trip up the Beeline Highway is one of the loveliest.
 Watch the lower desert gradually turn into pine forest as you go to Payson and beyond, to Pine and Strawberry.
 This is what we call Rim Country.
 The elevation is at about 5,000 feet in Payson, so check the weather and dress accordingly.
 There might be snow, but it doesn't usually last very long.
 In the summer, Payson is where you can attend the world's oldest continuous rodeo.

-The second largest city in Arizona is Tucson, just a coiple of hours down the road.
+Arizona's second largest city is Tucson, and it's just a couple of hours down the road from Pheonix.
 There are museums, flora and fauna, canyons, hiking, golf, great resorts, caverns, scenic drives—you won't be able to explore it all in one day or even one week.
 Here are some recommendations for spending a great day in Tucson.